mrlathome/faceutils/README.md

 To install it as ROS module, first of all, install `faceutils` with `pip` and then clone this repository to your `catkin_ws`.
 Do not forget to run `catkin_make`.

+### Contribution

+It's simple.
+Fork and work on it !

+Remember to write a tests in `tests` directory before sending PR.

 ---

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)